heidekrueger/bnelearn/High-Level-Outline.md

 ### Mechanism / Game
 A game.
 For a given set of actions, defines an outcome.
+Currently, all games have outcomes implemented as follows in terms of market-mechanisms:
+* An allocation over items (per item per player)
+* A payment (per player)
+For matrix games, we'll just set allocations to 0 and let the payment be the negative payoff.

 ### Environment
 Class that manages the playing setup.
 It usually references and manages: